Do my wines qualify for entry?

 When the same wine is being submitted by more than one company, all entrants’ stockists’ details will be featured equally in the report of the tasting.
 Fees for multiple entries will not be refunded.

 For more information on the shipping options available click here.

-We recommend that you use our consolidated shipping service, depending on the country from which your wine samples will be sent.
+We recommend that you use our consolidated shipping service.
 This will be a more cost effective method and will help ensure the safe arrival of your wines.
-Please visit www.decanterawards.com/dawa/shipping for more information on your consolidated shipping options and deadlines.
+Please visit the consolidated shipping page for more information.
 It is your responsibility to pay all delivery charges up to our appointed consolidated shipping agent’s warehouse.